tn-aixpa/sentinel-tools/README.md

  - endDate: the ending date from where to start downloading the images format: yyyy/mm/dd
  - geometry: this is a geometry in the format WKT.
 It is possible to create a WKT POLYGON using the following website https://wktmap.com/ or any of your choise
  - area_sampling: this should be setted to true when we want the preprocessing of the data downloaded, when setted this will automatically add some parameters at the query depending from the satelliteType
- - artifact_name: is the name of the directory in which it will be uploaded all the data downloaded and preprocessed by the application
+ - artifact_name: is the name of the artifact in which it will be uploaded all the data downloaded and preprocessed by the application
  - s3_path: is the path in which you can find inside the s3 the downloaded data this is optional and the deafult path is :